Jinan University

 Jinan University (/dʒiː'nɑːn/ JEE-NAHN; JNU, 暨南大学) is a national public university in Guangzhou, Guangdong, China.
-It is managed by the United Front Work Department of the Chinese Communist Party (CCP).
+It is affiliated with the United Front Work Department (UFWD) of the Chinese Communist Party (CCP), and managed by the UFWD of CCP, Ministry of Education of China, and the Guangdong Provincial People's Government.
 The university is part of the Double First-Class Construction and Project 211.

-Jinan University is managed by the CCP United Front Work Department, the Ministry of Education of China, and the Guangdong Provincial People's Government as a "Double First-Class" university.
-It is also a key construction university under the "Project 211" and one of the 13 Guangdong Province High-Level Universities.
+It is also one of the 13 Guangdong Province High-Level Universities.

 "Jinan" literally means "reaching southward," indicating the university's original mission to disseminate Chinese learning and culture from North to South when it was founded in 1906 in Nanjing.
 It is the first Chinese university to recruit foreign students and one of the universities with the largest number of international students in China.